pavlo/docker-jdk8-jce/README.md

 ## Assumptions

-It does not do any assumptions on your app, projects structure or needs!
-You may use this image to run the compiler, execute java commands and run servers.
+It does not do any assumptions about your app, project structure etc!
+You may use this image to run the compiler, execute java commands and so on and so forth.

 ## License